 Some people thought otherwise.
 So far I’ve had 4 friends independently expressing their admiration for this minigame and how it’s more fun compared to the other tedious quests.
 Some already know that it’s based on the 2048 minigame, but they still like the overall “Age of Wushu” theme of it.
 It was actually a bit sad to think about.
 My friends are limited to playing the game twice a week.
 They have to actually log into Age of Wushu to play it.
 The game won’t even let them go all the way to 2048.
 So I decided to take matters into my own hands and make my own web-based version of this minigame.

 Picking a front-end framework

 I decided to make the application in Angular, as it ties in neatly with my wishlist of programming languages and frameworks I’d like to learn.
-This will be my second Angular application (the first one I will blog about sometime later this month #foreshadowing).
+This will be my second Angular application (the first one I will blog about in the next post #foreshadowing).
 Building the user interface was actually easier compared to programming the game logic.

 I decided to add support to both desktop and mobile.
 To do this, I first set the viewport size to 0.5, else the game’s grid asset wouldn’t fit on mobile.
 Doing that caused inconsistencies when it came to font size styling however, so I decided to be less lazy about it.
 After making use of CSS variables and the